mshevv/mshevv/README.md

 ### Hi there 👋
+My name is Maria, it is nice to meet you! :)

+I am a freshman in Web-development

+🌱 I’m currently learning HTML and CSS through Coursera courses

+⚡ Here is my "portfolio" website (very much WIP): https://mshevv.github.io/learninghtml/helloworld.html

+😄 Open to any suggestions, tips and ideas for exercising

+Have a nice day!

 <!--
 **mshevv/mshevv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.